Terje Bakken

 Terje "Valfar" Bakken (3 September 1978 – 14 January 2004) was the lead singer and founder of the Norwegian black metal band Windir.
 Windir was started as a one-man project, but it was expanded into a full band with the release of their third album, 1184.
 Valfar originally sang his lyrics in Sognamål, a dialect of Norwegian, but eventually switched to English in an attempt to appeal to a broader audience.

 Biography

-Terje was born and grew up in Sogndal, of which he was very proud, and which later proved central to his lyrics.
+Valfar was born and grew up in Sogndal Municipality, of which he was very proud, and which later proved central to his lyrics.
 Terje decided to form Windir into a full band while he was at college, with some of his classmates becoming the other band members.